paradoxicalsphere/Cardano-Improvement-Proposals/CIP-x/README.md

 - Access to good health care (25:54)
 - Practicing gratitude (29:28)

-For lack of a better source, and for the benefit and longevity of Cardano, the current proposal suggests entrenching the above ideas in the [Constitution](https://constitution.gov.tools/en/interim-constitution) as minimum viable values.
+For lack of a better source considering time constraints, for the benefit and longevity of Cardano the current proposal suggests entrenching the above ideas in the [Constitution](https://constitution.gov.tools/en/interim-constitution) as minimum viable values.

 ## Resources